Lane splitting: Legal status in the Philippines

 The Land Transportation Office, through Administrative Order No. 15 series of 2008 prohibits motorcycles from lane splitting along public roads and highways in the Philippines.
 The order, however, does not include provisions to penalize riders for doing so.
 Meanwhile, there are no laws prohibiting bicycles or other non-motorized vehicles from lane splitting on roads.

 A bill was filed in the 19th Congress by Pangasinan 5th district representative Ramon Guico Jr., who initially filed it in the 18th Congress in September 2019.
 The bill proposes to ban motorcycles and motorized tricycles from lane splitting except when overtaking, defining it as when a motorcycle or motorized tricycle stops or passes through vehicles during traffic on a broken white line.
 The proposed fines range from ₱1,500 to ₱5,000, including revocation of the violator's license.

 Legal status in Taiwan

-In Taiwan, no local traffic laws prohibiting lane splitting for motorcycles under 250cc unless they drive outside motorcycle lanes or fail to maintain a safe distance.
-For motorcycles over 250cc, defined as "large heavy motorcycles" (大型重型機車) and shall apply regulations of small cars by local traffic laws, lane splitting is illegal which can be penalized from NT$3,000 to NT$6,000.
-However, court decisions allow lane splitting for large heavy motorcycles when lane filtering.
+In Taiwan, no local traffic laws prohibit lane splitting for motorcycles under 250 cm3 unless they drive outside motorcycle lanes or fail to maintain a safe distance.
+For motorcycles over 250 cm3, defined as "large heavy motorcycles" (大型重型機車) and shall apply regulations of small cars by local traffic laws, lane splitting is illegal which can be penalized from NT$3,000 to NT$6,000.
+However, court decisions allow lane filtering for large heavy motorcycles when overtaking stopped vehicles.